 \section{Examples}

 The contractible complexes searched come from a family introduced by Miller--Schupp \cite{miller1999some}.
 They showed that balanced presentations of the form

-where $n\ge 1$ and $w$ is a word with exponent sum $1$ in $b$ represent the trivial group, and hence have contractible presentation complexes.
+where $n\ge 1$ and $w$ is a word with exponent sum $1$ in $b$ represent the trivial group, and hence have contractible presentation complexes by theorems of Hurewicz and Whitehead.
+Throughout the remainder of this paper, all morphisms of complexes will be assumed to be \emph{combinatorial}, i.e.\ sending $n$-cells homeomorphically to $n$-cells.
 To begin, we remark the following lemma. \begin{lemma} Suppose $X$ is a 2-complex failing to have WNPI.
-Then there exits a 2-complex $X'$ homotopy equivalent to $X$ failing to have NPI. \end{lemma} \begin{proof} Suppose $Y\looparrowright X$ with $\chi(Y) \ge 2$.
+Then there exists a 2-complex $X'$ homotopy equivalent to $X$ which has neither WNPI nor NPI. \end{lemma} \begin{proof} Suppose $Y\looparrowright X$ with $\chi(Y) \ge 2$.
 Then consider the natural immersion $Y\vee S^1\looparrowright X\vee D^2$ given by sending $Y$ via $Y\looparrowright X$ and $S^1$ to the boundary of $D^2$.
 Then letting $X' = X\vee D^2$ we have $X' \simeq X$ and $\chi(Y\vee S^1) \ge 1$, yet $\pi_1(Y\vee S^1)\neq 1$. \end{proof} Thus failure of the WNPI variant of Conjecture \ref{conj:wiseconj} implies failure of the NPI variant as well.
-As such, the goal of this section will be to present contractible complexes failing to have WNPI.
+As such, the goal of this section will be to present contractible 2-complexes failing to have WNPI.
 The case of $n = 1$ and $w = ab^2ab^{-1}$ as in \eqref{eq:prestype} fails to have WNPI as shown by Figure \ref{fig:weak_npi_example}.
 Figure \ref{fig:weak_npi_example} gives a combinatorial description of the immersion by showing the commuting diagram of 1-skeleta and attaching maps of 2-cells induced by the immersion $Y\looparrowright X$.